Ankkkh9/ecommerce-sql-google-analytics/README.md

 This query calculates total visits, pageviews, and transactions by month to evaluate short-term performance trends.

 ### 🧮 SQL Code
+Question: Calculate total visit, pageview, transaction for Jan, Feb and March 2017 (order by month)

 ```sql
 -- Step 1: Generate month in YYYYMM format
 WITH raw_1_3 AS (